Ellie, who is breastfeeding four-week-old Harry, develops breast inflammation. Part 1

 What aspects of Ellie's situation increased her risk of mastitis?

-Ellie was diligently contacting her health professionals and researching online, just trying to follow the most reputable health professional advice that she could find.
+There's much in life that is outside our control, and this includes breast inflammation.
+We'll never be able to completely prevent it.
 But our health system can give women advice which increases their risk of developing breast inflammation or mastitis, or which makes a mastitis more likely to get worse rather than quickly resolve when it first appears.

 Ellie had nipple pain and damage, which results from nipple and breast tissue drag during breastfeeding